Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Latent Diffusion for Equilibrium Structures

 The total loss is then described as the following weighted sum:

-Because we will model the latent space distribution with a diffusion model, we will not need to directly sample from the VGAE latent space and can afford a significant divergence from the Gaussian prior.
-Thus, we rather prioritize obtaining accurate reconstructions by setting the KL divergence weight to a low value.
+Because the distribution of encoded structures is modeled by the subsequent diffusion model, the Gaussian prior of the VGAE is not used as the direct sampling distribution during inference.
+Instead, following Rombach et al. \cite{rombach2022}, the KL divergence term is retained as a weak regularizer to prevent an arbitrarily high-variance latent space, which can hinder diffusion-based generation.
+We therefore prioritize accurate reconstructions and set the KL divergence weight to a low value.
 We found $\beta = 0.01$ to produce good results, combined with $\lambda_q = \lambda_x = \lambda_s = 1.0$.
-For the architecture of both the encoder and decoder we use a graph transformer to the design of Rampasek et al. \cite{rampasek2022}.
-For additional hyperparameter details we refer to \ref{sec:apdx_implementation_details}.
+For the architecture of both the encoder and decoder, we use a graph transformer following the design of Rampá\v{s}ek et al. \cite{rampasek2022}.
+For additional hyperparameter details, we refer to \ref{sec:apdx_implementation_details}.